jQuery API

 </div>

-From this example, we can see that the selected element replaces the target by being moved from its old location, not by being cloned.
+This example demonstrates that the selected element replaces the target by being moved from its old location, not by being cloned.

 The .replaceWith() method, like most jQuery methods, returns the jQuery object so that other methods can be chained onto it.
 However, it must be noted that the original jQuery object is returned.
 This object refers to the element that has been removed from the DOM, not the new element that has replaced it.